 - 1 Compound annual growth rate. - 2 Not Applicable.
-Population data are shown for informational purposes but are not used for forecasting any sector. - 3 Solid waste generated by the City (landfilled and ADC) uses service population as a growth indicator.
-For closed landfills, a first-order decay model is used to estimate the natural decrease in emissions over time. - 4 The number of jobs in the City is used as an indicator for all municipal operation emissions.
-The City anticipates very little change in staff between 2012 and 2035; therefore, a zero-growth assumption was used for forecasting municipal emissions in 2020 and 2035, relative to
+Population data are shown for informational purposes but are not used for forecasting any sector. - 3 The number of jobs in the City is used as an indicator for all municipal operation emissions except Aviation, which is forecast consistent with the community forecast (by change in service population).